espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Disorienting Venom.md

 # Disorienting Venom
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 The venom injected by your fangs disorients your foes.
-A creature damaged by your [[Anadi Venom]] must attempt a DC resolve fortitude save against your class or spell DC, whichever is higher, or become [[Off-Guard]] for 1 round.
+A creature damaged by your [[Anadi Venom]] must attempt a DC resolve fortitude save against your class or spell DC, whichever is higher, or become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] for 1 round.